DandyCodes/zeal/README.md

     })
 ```

-The JSON method will only accept data of the declared response type
+The **JSON** method will only accept data of the declared response type

----

-Example data
+Here is some example data

 ```go
 var foodMenu = models.Menu{